mdn/browser-compat-data/docs/data-guidelines/tags.md

 There are a few guidelines for naming `webfeature` groups:

-- Prefer identifiers to known to be in widespread use by web developers.
+- Prefer identifiers known to be in widespread use by web developers.
   Favor describing things as they are most-widely known, even if it's not the most technically correct option.

   - 👍 Recommended: `webfeature:javascript`